 So what defines cargo theft by fictitious pickup?
 Using false identification or bogus carrier names, criminals pose as legitimate truck drivers to trick companies into handing loads over to them which they subsequently sell on the open market.
 Because the crime sometimes occurs when victims neglect due diligence on carriers and drivers, it is under reported despite the fact that it represents 8% of reported cargo theft.

 Thanks to the internet, it is easy for criminals to set up online phony companies to win transportation bids and obtain truck freight insurance.
-However, there are practices companies can do to thwart cargo theft by fictitious pickup.
+However, there are practices companies can learn how to do to avoid cargo theft by fictitious pickup.

 • Subscribe to a reporting service such as FreightWatch, SC-ISAC or CargoNet to monitor area thefts and promptly report attempts and incidents of fictitious pickup to law enforcement agencies.